Avokadoen/ts-ecs/README.md

 - Be sure to checkout the wave shooter demo for a practical example
 - Make sure to install the package, preferably through npm, but you could use the master branch if you want to, although expect breaking changes.

 This is a WIP project and things are bound to change.
-I strive to make it as user friendly as possible, but there is a lot to reach that goal.
+I strive to make it as user friendly as possible, but there is a lot of work to do before i reach that goal.
 That being said.
 This is how you can use 1.4:

 ```typescript
 // create some types that represent components